honestbank/kp/docs/docs/middlewares/retrycounter.md

 ---

 # Retry Count
 This is an informational middleware.
-It doesn't change the execution in any way.
-The purpose of this middleware is to provide an API to get the retry count from Kafka message.
+The purpose of this middleware is to provide an API to get the current retry count for a message.
-If we're seeing the message for the first time, it sets the value as 0.

 :::info
 If you forget to add the middleware and tried to access the value, it's going to return `int(0)`